therealmariolaurianti/NvidiaDisplayController/README.md

 * Optionally, set the default profiles to apply on all monitors at start across all displays.

 * Minimizes to system tray to avoid clutter on taskbar.
+Right click icon to open/close application once minimized.

 ![image](https://github.com/therealmariolaurianti/NvidiaDisplayController/assets/25336894/c20a6c1a-1cf8-43a6-a15d-16f12f4fb140)